 The Group's internal audit function has been outsourced since June 2008.
-The total costs incurred for internal audit amounted to RM78,398 for the year ended 31 March 2022.
+The total costs incurred for internal audit amounted to RM62,854.00 for the year ended 31 March 2023.

-The Group's internal audit activities are mainly carried out in accordance with the annual audit plan that has been tabled to the ARC for its review and approval and selected ad-hoc audits on management's requests.
-The Internal Auditor adopted risk-based approach and focuses on financial, operational, compliance with applicable laws and assesses the adequacy of internal controls as well as the effectiveness of risk management framework for key operating companies within the Group.
-The representative of the Internal Auditor reports directly to the ARC and assists the ARC to monitor and manage risks and provide the ARC with independent views on the effectiveness of the system of internal control after their reviews.
-The internal audit findings and recommendations of the Internal Auditor are reviewed quarterly by the ARC and their recommendations for improvements on control and minutes of ARC meetings are circulated to the Board.
+The Group's internal audit activities are mainly carried out in accordance with the annual audit plan and selected ad-hoc audits on Management's requests.
+The Internal Auditors adopted risk-based approach and focuses on financial, operational, compliance with applicable laws and assesses the adequacy of internal controls as well as the effectiveness of risk management framework for key operating companies within the Group.
+The representative of the Internal Auditors reports directly to the ARMC and assists the ARMC to monitor and manage risks and provide the ARMC with independent views on the effectiveness of the system of internal control after their reviews.
+The internal audit findings and recommendations of the Internal Auditors are reviewed quarterly by the ARMC and their recommendations for improvements on control and minutes of ARMC meetings are circulated to the Board.

-The internal auditors carried out their duties during the financial year ended 31 March 2022 in accordance with their Internal Audit Plan and a summary of their activities are as follows:-
+The Internal Auditors carried out their duties during the financial year ended 31 March 2023 in accordance with their Internal Audit Plan and a summary of their activities are as follows:-

-- (a) On 27 May 2021, the Internal Auditor presented to the ARC their Internal Control Review Report on Sales to Receipt of Haluan Prisma Sdn Bhd. - (b) On 14 September 2021, the Internal Auditor presented to the ARC their report on Internal Control Review on Laksana Wibawa Sdn Bhd Procure to Pay. - (c) On 29 November 2021, the Internal Auditor presented to the ARC the Internal Control Review Report on Inventory Management for MRPI Pipes Sdn Bhd. - (d) On 28 February 2022, the Internal Auditor briefed the ARC on the findings in respect of their scope of review on Sales to Receipt of Yew Lean Foundry & Co Sdn Bhd.
-They also informed the ARC that all previous audit findings had been followed-up and implemented accordingly. - (e) At each quarterly meeting, the Internal Auditor updated the ARC on the status of all previous audit findings that had been followed-up, implemented or in-progress.
+- (a) On 30 May 2022, the Internal Auditors presented to the ARMC their Internal Control Review Report on Conversion and Production processes of Laksana Wibawa Sdn Bhd. - (b) On 30 August 2022, the Internal Auditors presented to the ARMC their report on Internal Control Review on MRPI Pipes Sdn Bhd Sales to Receipt. - (c) On 30 November 2022, the Internal Auditors presented to the ARMC the Internal Control Review Report on Inventory Management for Yew Lean Foundry & Co Sdn Bhd. - (d) On 27 February 2023, the Internal Auditors briefed the ARMC on the findings in respect of their scope of review on Inventory Management by Laksana Wibawa Sdn Bhd. - (e) At each quarterly meeting, the Internal Auditor updated the ARMC on the status of all previous audit findings that had been followed-up, implemented or in-progress.